Steven-matos/discord-rsvp-bot/README.md

 - Make sure the bot has "Use Slash Commands" permission
 - Wait up to 1 hour for Discord to update

+### Setup Commands Failing with "Interaction Already Acknowledged"?
+- This error has been fixed in the latest update
+- If you still encounter it, try running the command again
+- The bot now handles Discord's interaction timing automatically
+- Failed setups will clean up their state so you can retry immediately

 ### Database Errors?
 - Double-check your Supabase URL and key in the `.env` file
 - Make sure you ran all the SQL files in Supabase